 Budget: about 16M NOK.
 Main funder: The Research Council of Norway.
 Project period: 2017-2021

-We're qualified for phase 1 of the IKTPLUSS project entitled "Ubiquitous data and services".
-Who gets to Phase 2 will be decided in December 2017.
+We're qualified for phase 1 of the IKTPLUSS programme entitled "Ubiquitous data and services", and we got through to Phase 2 in December 2017.
 I'm the project leader.

 Budget: about 6.2M NOK.
 Main funder: The Research Council of Norway.
 Project period: 2017-2020